Diane Paulus: Personal life

 On October 1, 1995, she married fellow Harvard graduate Randy Weiner.
 They have two daughters.
 They live on the top three floors of a townhouse on the Upper West Side of Manhattan.

 Controversy

-The playwright and actor Griffin Matthews called Paulus, director of his work Witness Uganda, an "Amy Cooper", a metaphor for a type of white person in the theater industry that demeaned the work and contributions of African-Americans.
+The playwright and actor Griffin Matthews called Paulus, director of his work Witness Uganda, an "Amy Cooper", an expression meaning a white person in the theater industry who demeans the work and contributions of African-Americans.
 On June 1, 2020, he said on Twitter:

 Paulus apologized on A.R.T.'s website on June 4 in a statement that was picked up by Playbill, the Pittsburgh Post-Gazette, and other outlets.

-The ART'S diverse production of "1776", which Paulus co-directed, was the subject of criticism by cast member Sarah Porkalob after it moved to Broadway in 2022.
+The A.R.T.'s diverse production of 1776, which Paulus co-directed, was the subject of criticism by cast member Sara Porkalob after it moved to Broadway in 2022.
+Later, Porkalob also apologized.